 According to the BBC, A 35-year-old man was officially charged in April 2014 in the Netherlands in connection with Amanda Todd’s suicide.

-The Dutch newspaper Omroep Brabant reports materials seized at the suspect’s home put him in suspicions of other cases of online abuse involving in the Netherlands, the UK and the US.
+The Dutch newspaper Omroep Brabant reports materials seized at the suspect’s home put him in suspicion of other cases of online abuse involving the Netherlands, the UK and the US.

 “Today marks a major milestone in our investigation,” said Inspector Paulette Friel of the Royal Canadian Mounted Police.
 “A suspect has been identified, he has been arrested and he has been charged.”

 “The suspicions against the man are that he approached underage girls via the Internet and then seduced them into performing sexual acts in front of a webcam,” Dutch prosecutors said in a statement, quoted by AP.